 Include a walk through history with a unique museum

-One thing the UK excels at are museums, and I’m not just talking your average quick walk through some information boards.
-Take for example the Beamish Living Museum of the North, in Durham, perhaps the best museum I’ve ever visited.
-Here, a whole set of interactive villages have been built to show what life was like in various stages throughout Britain’s history.
-From sweet-shops to moving trams, and photo studios to interactive classrooms, actors and the re-constructed properties literally transport you to times gone by – hopefully, they can open safely this summer.
+One thing the UK excels at is museums, and I’m not just talking about your average quick walk through some information boards.
+Take the Beamish Living Museum of the North in Durham, perhaps the best museum I’ve ever visited.
+Here, a whole set of interactive villages have been built to show what life was like at various stages throughout Britain’s history.
+From sweet shops to moving trams and photo studios to interactive classrooms, actors and the re-constructed properties literally transport you to times gone by – hopefully, they can open safely this summer.

-Work your way through the UNESCO heritage list
+Work your way through the UK’s UNESCO sites

 From the naturally beautiful, such as the Giant’s Causeway on the Northern Ireland coast and the Kew Royal Botanic Gardens, to the city-encompassing centre of Bath or Edinburgh, it’s surprisingly easy to weave a heritage visit into your next UK staycation.

 Check into a grade II listed lighthouse in Wales

 The West Usk Lighthouse in Wales dates back to 1821, however it has been decommissioned since 1922.
 Luckily for us, that means it can now be one of the most unusual UK staycation ideas.

 With a roof-terrace hot tub, this certainly isn’t your average lighthouse any more, and the few rooms they have are all individually decorated and arranged so you can pick your priority.
-Sea views or rolling-field vistas, four-poster bed, or catch up on your favourite TV.
+Sea views or rolling-field vistas, four-poster beds, or catch up on your favourite TV.
 These renovated rooms provide all mod-cons while also being one of the most unique places to stay in the UK.

 Being one of Wales’ Grade II listed buildings, this unique place to stay in the UK provides another chance to snooze off in the history of our nation.